 INTRODUCTION

-According to Article 16 of Regulation (EU) No 1094/2010 of the European Parliament and of the Council (hereafter EIOPA Regulation), EIOPA is issuing these Guidelines which cover reporting to national supervisory authorities for financial stability purposes.
+According to Article 16 of Regulation (EU) No 1094/2010 (EIOPA Regulation), EIOPA issues these Guidelines which cover reporting to supervisory authorities for financial stability purposes.

 The Guidelines apply to individual insurance and reinsurance undertakings, insurance third country branches and participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies.

-EIOPA is issuing these Guidelines to ensure a consistent and uniform approach on the collection of data for financial stability purposes and to provide guidance to national supervisory authorities on how to collect the data which EIOPA will request according to Article 35 of EIOPA Regulation.
+EIOPA is issuing these Guidelines to ensure a consistent and uniform approach on the collection of data for financial stability purposes and to provide guidance to supervisory authorities on how to collect the data which EIOPA will request according to Article 35 of EIOPA Regulation.

-EIOPA requires the data described in these Guidelines in order to carry out its tasks according to Article 8, 32 and 36 of EIOPA Regulation.
-In particular, the collected data will enable EIOPA to monitor and assess market developments and allow EIOPA to inform the other European Supervisory Authorities, the European Systemic Risk Board (ESRB) and the European Parliament, the Council and the Commission about the relevant trends, potential risks and vulnerabilities in its area of competence.
+EIOPA requires the data described in these Guidelines in order to carry out its tasks according to Articles 8, 32 and 36 of EIOPA Regulation.
+In particular, the collected data will enable EIOPA to monitor and assess market developments and allow EIOPA to inform the other European Supervisory Authorities, the European Systemic Risk Board (ESRB), the European Parliament, the Council and the European Commission about the relevant trends, potential risks and vulnerabilities in its area of competence.
 It will also enable EIOPA to provide the ESRB with regular and timely information necessary for the achievement of its tasks.

-For insurance and reinsurance groups most of the information requested for financial stability purposes is also required for supervisory reporting according to Article 254 of Directive 2009/138/EC of the European Parliament and of the Council (hereafter Solvency II Directive).
+For insurance and reinsurance groups most of the information requested for financial stability purposes is also required for supervisory reporting according to Article 254 of Directive 2009/138/EC (Solvency II Directive).
 However, the information obtained for financial stability purposes and covered by these Guidelines is requested with earlier deadlines and/or increased frequency.
 The information will be used for macro prudential analysis.

-According to Article 35 , paragraphs 6 and 7of Solvency II Directive, national supervisory authorities may limit regular quarterly supervisory reporting and exempt certain undertakings from item-by-item reporting where the submission of that information would be overly burdensome in relation to the nature, scale and complexity of the risks inherent in the business of the undertaking.
-Undertakings which are exempted from reporting with higher frequency than annual, and/or exempted from item-by-item reporting under Article 35 of Solvency II Directive should also be exempted from semi-annual, quarterly and/or item-by-item reporting as set out in Guideline 2 point 1.20.
-It is noted, however, that Article 35 of Solvency II Directive only permits exemptions for undertakings until a maximum of 20% of the Member State's life and non-life insurance and reinsurance markets respectively.
-Moreover, the article requires national supervisory authorities to prioritise the smallest undertakings.
+According to Article 35a of the Solvency II Directive, supervisory authorities may limit regular quarterly supervisory reporting and exempt certain undertakings from item-by-item reporting where the submission of that information would be overly burdensome in relation to the nature, scale and complexity of the risks inherent in the business of the undertaking.
+Undertakings which are exempted from reporting with higher frequency than annual, and/or exempted from item-by-item reporting under Article 35a of the Solvency II Directive should also be exempted from semi-annual, quarterly and/or item-by-item reporting as set out in Guideline 2 point 20.
+It is noted, however, that Article 35a of the Solvency II Directive only permits exemptions for undertakings until a maximum of 20% of the Member State's life and non-life insurance and reinsurance markets respectively.
+Moreover, that Article requires supervisory authorities to prioritise small and non-complex undertakings.
 Finally, the exemption should not undermine the stability of the financial systems concerned in the European Union.

-National supervisory authorities may, where the reporting currency is different than EUR, adopt measures to deal with the implications of exchange rate fluctuations when applying the criteria to identify reporting entities, as long as the effects on the thresholds defined in Guidelines 2, 4 and 5 are not material.
+Supervisory authorities may, where the reporting currency is different than EUR, adopt measures to deal with the implications of exchange rate fluctuations when applying the criteria to identify reporting entities, as long as the effects on the thresholds defined in Guidelines 2, 3 and 4 are not material.

-The best-effort principle established in Guideline 7 and Guideline 8 is intended to aid insurance and reinsurance undertakings, insurance third country branches and the participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies in providing the level of accuracy deemed sufficient for macro prudential purposes, while balancing the work required by the undertakings to submit this information, and to provide some legal certainty to undertakings of its content.
+The best-effort principle established in Guideline 6 and Guideline 7 is intended to aid insurance and reinsurance undertakings, insurance third country branches and the participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies in providing the level of accuracy deemed sufficient for macro prudential purposes, while balancing the work required by the undertakings to submit this information, and to provide some legal certainty to undertakings of its content.